Zakichanu/Coin-Flip-Twitter/readme.md

 # Coin Flip Bot

-Twitter Bot that flips a coin and tweets the result. mention him on Twitter and follow this [format](https://twitter.com/CoinFlipBotFR/status/1528056286583181314?s=20&t=VTOSc_TuR8F2mQJH0hMrhA)
+Twitter Bot that flips a coin and tweets the result. mention him on Twitter and follow this format : "@CoinFlipBotFR choice number 1 / choice number 2
 ## Requirements

 - Node v16+